orxfun/orx-parallel/docs/using_wasm.md

 - threaded wasm builds get a Promise-based init path,
 - unsupported builds fail fast with a clear error.

-For reference:

-- `examples/wasm_demo_tsp/crate/src/lib.rs`
-- `examples/wasm_vite_demo_basic/crate/src/lib.rs`
-- `examples/wasm_react_demo_basic/crate/src/lib.rs`

 ## Step 4: Keep computation modules pure Rust

 Place heavy compute logic in internal modules and avoid wasm-specific code there.
-These functions can be implemented in `my-wasm-project/crate/src/computation.rs` for instance, or a separate dependency crate.
+For example, you can implement these functions in `my-wasm-project/crate/src/computation.rs` or in a separate dependency crate.

 This keeps computation code testable and reusable.